Demo slot 9k Yeti

 • Q: Can I try 9k Yeti for free before playing for real money?

-• Q: What is the max win in 9k Yeti?
+• Q: What is the maximum win in 9k Yeti?

-A: The fixed ceiling is 9,012× your bet.
-There is no progressive jackpot — the entire payout potential lives inside the slot's own maths model.
+A: The fixed published ceiling is 9,012× the base stake.
+There is no progressive jackpot; the entire payout potential lives inside the slot's own math model.

 • Q: How does the Snowstorm mechanic work?

-A: No. There is no bonus buy in the original release, so the only route into free spins is landing 3 or more footprint scatters naturally.
+A: No. The published release does not include a feature buy in any jurisdiction, so the only route into free spins is landing three or more scatters naturally.